 What are the benefits of Gold Certification?

 Ecotourism is one of the fastest growing sectors in the world and is a major employer in some regions.
 It appears this is a trend that will continue for a considerable period.
-Certification to a high level by world renowed organisations enhances reputation and authenticity.
-It demonstrates committment, diligence and quality of experience to potential tourists.
+Certification to a high level by world renowned organisations enhances reputation and authenticity.
+It demonstrates commitment, diligence and quality of experience to potential tourists.